AllefDouglasDev/markdown-viewer/README.md

 - ✅ **Sidebar Toggle**: Show/hide file tree
 - ✅ **Update Indicator**: Visual feedback when file changes
 - ✅ **Settings Button**: Quick access to configuration
+- ✅ **In-App Guide**: Complete "How to Use" guide accessible from welcome screen

 ### Editor Integration
 - ✅ **Open in File Explorer**: Right-click to reveal in Finder/Explorer